LuSicong22/token-price-explorer/README.md

 ## ✨ Features

-- 🔘 Select two tokens (source & target)
+- 🔘 Select two tokens (source & target) from supported list
-- 💰 Enter USD amount, get precise token amounts
-- 📉 Live exchange rate between selected tokens
+- ✏️ **Editable token cards** - input either token amount or USD value directly in each card
+- 💱 **Two-way conversion** - change any field and all others update automatically
+- 📊 **Real-time API pricing** - each token's USD value calculated independently from live data
 - 🔁 Modern swap button with gradient border and color‑coded arrows (blue/pink)
 - 🧱 Responsive layout with grid; auto switches to vertical stack on small screens
 - ↕️ Swap button auto-rotates 90° when cards stack vertically
-- 📱 Mobile‑first fixes using `svh` and media queries; default no scrollbars on desktop but scrolls when needed
+- 📱 Mobile‑first design using `svh` and media queries
-- 🧩 Consistent card heights; app card uses a minimum height to prevent layout jump
+- 🧩 Optimized card sizing with no excess whitespace
 - ⚠️ Clear loading, error, and disabled states

 ---